Devstia/devstia-app/README.md

 * A Windows system matching the platform architecture of the binary being built; currently only x86-64bit compatible systems are supported on Windows.
 * The application is digitally code signed using the Windows SDK, ensure the SDK is installed and that the signtool is apart of the command line path i.e. `set PATH=%PATH%;"C:\Program Files (x86)\Windows Kits\10\bin\10.0.19041.0\x64"`.
 * The application is distributed with an automated installer; Inno Setup.
 The free Inno Setup project at https://jrsoftware.org/isinfo is used to create the installer via the included project file `installer.iss`.
 Ensure the Inno Setup command line tool is apart of the command line path i.e. `set PATH=%PATH%;"C:\Program Files (x86)\Inno Setup 6"`.
-* You must set the environment variable `WIN_CERT_SUBJECT_NAME` with a valid subject name of the Windows compatible signer's certificate.
+* You must set the variable for `WIN_CERT_SUBJECT_NAME` with a valid subject name of the Windows compatible signer's certificate *at the top of the build script file*.
 This is used to locate the certificate in the Windows Certificate Store used to sign the files i.e.:
 ```
 set "WIN_CERT_SUBJECT_NAME=Open Source Developer, Stephen Carnam"
 ```